 Janet Guthrie didn’t always want to race cars.
 In fact, there was a time she wasn’t even thinking about racing.
-All she wanted to do was become an astronaut.
 Guthrie graduated from the University of Michigan with a degree in physics and started a career as a research and development engineer for Research Aviation.
-It wasn’t until Guthrie was eliminated from the first Scientist-Astronaut program in 1963 that she decided to try racing.
+It wasn’t until Guthrie was eliminated from the first round of a Scientist-Astronaut program for NASA in 1963 that she decided to try racing.

 Guthrie entered Motorsports at a time when women were viewed as too fragile for the speed and danger associated with racing.
 However, Guthrie always had an itch for adventure and was ready to shake up the status quo.
 In her eyes, she was a driver first and a woman second.
 In her autobiography, Janet Guthrie: A Life at Full Throttle, she stated that despite her qualifications, women were absent from NASCAR, explaining that “tradition was all, and tradition stated that women, peanuts, and the color green were not allowed.”